 Resources to accomplish this goal are limited and marketing activities must be carefully planned and executed.
 Regional TDM campaigns will have to offer quality products and services to commuters and have a specific call-to-action.
 The messages will need to be tailored and targeted to audiences who are most inclined to sample the product being promoted.
 Evaluation methodologies will need to be validated in order to measure levels of change in travel behavior.

-The Washington Metropolitan Region TDM Resource Guide and Strategic Marketing Plan has been developed as a guide to the regional agencies and jurisdictions in developing regional marketing campaigns and budgets that will aid in the effective promotion of TDM education, and travel behavior changes for the region's commuters.
+Furthermore, the Washington Metropolitan Region TDM Resource Guide and Strategic Marketing Plan has been developed as a reference tool for use by the regional agencies and jurisdictions and outlines regional marketing campaigns and budgets that effectively promote TDM practices.